-ONE OF VICTORIA’S BEST HISTORIC ATTRACTIONS!
+Wentworth Villa Architectural Museum, is one of Victoria’s best historic attractions!
 Discover stories from the city’s past through its architecture.
 Enter the Villa and immerse yourself in a unique heritage building as you learn about the architects and families who laid the groundwork for the city we know today.

-ONE OF VICTORIA’S BEST HISTORIC ATTRACTIONS!
+Wentworth Villa Architectural Museum, is one of Victoria’s best historic attractions!
 Discover stories from the city’s past through its architecture.
 Enter the Villa and immerse yourself in a unique heritage building as you learn about the architects and families who laid the groundwork for the city we know today.

 Wentworth Villa